AliceGl/diff/README.md

 #  Basics of programming course: the utility diff

-Realization of the utility diff (https://en.wikipedia.org/wiki/Diff)
+Implementation of the utility diff (https://en.wikipedia.org/wiki/Diff)

 ### Usage

-Utility diff is implemented in file main.kt, program accepts arguments from both command line and standard input.
+The utility diff is implemented in file main.kt, program takes arguments from both the command line and the standard input.
 The end of the input must be indicated in the standard input stream.

 Utility options are passed as the first arguments and begin with the "-" symbol, followed by symbols denoting options.
 The next two arguments specify the paths to the files being compared.
-The last argument specifies the path to the file to output the result of the utility, if there is no argument, the result will be printed to the standard output stream.
+The last argument specifies the path to the file to output the result of the utility, if there is no such argument, the result will be printed to the standard output stream.

 ### Utility options